-When I spotted potato pizza on the menu my curiosity was peaked and I had to order it!
-This pizza would be considered a pizza bianca since no tomato sauce is involved and the main flavour comes from cheese.
+Potato and pancetta pizza is considered a pizza bianca aka white pizza, since no tomato sauce is involved, and the main flavour comes from the cheese.

 For the pizza dough